-A woman who is concerned about fetal hiccups should contact her doctor.
-To put the mother’s mind at rest, a doctor can check that the baby is happy and healthy.
+A person with worries about fetal hiccups should contact their doctor.
+To put their mind at ease, a healthcare professional can check the health of the fetus.

-As said earlier, most women will begin to feel their baby move anywhere between weeks 16 and 20 or possibly 25 of pregnancy.
-Some women describe the initial feeling as reminding them of popcorn popping or a butterfly fluttering its wings.
+As above, most pregnant people will begin to feel their fetus move anywhere between weeks 16 and 20 or possibly week 27 of pregnancy.
+Some individuals describe the initial feeling as popcorn popping or a butterfly fluttering its wings.

-As the pregnancy progresses, women will be able to distinguish the movements and feel kicks, rolls, and jabs that can occur throughout the day and night.
+As the pregnancy progresses, pregnant people can distinguish the movements and feel kicks, rolls, and jabs that can occur throughout the day and night.

-Most women become aware of fetal hiccups in the second or third trimester, though some babies do not get hiccups in the womb, and some women never feel them.
+Most of these individuals also become aware of fetal hiccups in the second or third trimester, though some fetuses do not get hiccups in the womb, and some individuals may never feel them.

-A baby begins to do lots of surprising things as it grows and develops in the womb.
+A fetus begins to do many surprising things as it grows and develops in the womb.

-As well as hiccupping, babies can kick, jab, turn, and roll and can even smell, see, and hear before they are born.
-Some babies may start to suck their thumbs in the womb too.
+As well as hiccupping, fetuses can kick, jab, turn, and roll and can even smell, see, and hear before they are born.
+Additionally, some may start to suck their thumbs in the womb.

 While fetal hiccups can be distracting, they are not painful, and episodes should not last longer than 15 minutes.

-Fetal movements can be uncomfortable and make it difficult for pregnant women to relax or even fall asleep.
+However, some fetal movements can cause discomfort and make it difficult for pregnant people to relax or even fall asleep.